Heroku Postgres Follower Databases

 ...

 The lag between a leader and follower databases varies greatly depending on the amount and frequency of data updates.
-It is possible for long-running queries on the follower to increase your lag time, though once those queries are done your follower should catch up.
-Under normal usage, it is common for your follower to be within a few seconds or less of your leader.
+It’s possible for long-running queries on the follower to increase your lag time, though after those queries are done your follower catches up.
+Under normal usage, it’s common for your follower to be within a few seconds or less of your leader.

 To create a follower database you must first know the add-on name of the leader database.
 Use heroku pg:info